 All these items are essential to ensuring diarrhea never becomes an issue for your chinchilla.
 If you need further information about these topics, check out a few of the following resources.

-You can see my post about the best chinchilla pellets here.
+- You can see my post about the best chinchilla pellets here.

-You can view my post about the best chinchilla hay here.
+- You can view my post about the best chinchilla hay here.

-You can also view my post about the best practices with a chinchilla’s water bottle here.
+- You can also view my post about the best practices with a chinchilla’s water bottle here.

-Lastly, check out my guide about cleaning your chinchilla’s cage correctly here.
+- Lastly, check out my guide about cleaning your chinchilla’s cage correctly here.

-Follow Up, and Diet Changes May Be Necessary
+Follow Up And Diet Changes May Be Necessary

 I also want to point out that diarrhea with a chinchilla may require additional trips to a vet or a few checks in calls with your vet at a minimum.

 It is nothing to get overly concerned with.
-It is just an illness with a chinchilla that needs to resolve quickly.
+It is just an illness with a chinchilla that needs to be resolved quickly.

 Your vet may recommend diet change and other advice.
 Be sure to follow it to ensure your chinchilla remains happy and healthy.

 Diarrhea is not something to panic over if your chinchilla does present with it.
-It can be taken care of, and in most situations, it can be a simple fix to a diet or reducing treats.
+It can be taken care of.
+And in most situations, it can be a simple fix to the diet, or just reducing treats.

 While it does require swift action and a vet call, it is nothing to fret over.
 Do your best to get your chinchilla to the vet stress-free and follow their advice.